Richard Simmons: Death

-On July 20, one week after his death, Simmons' team shared what would be his final social media post, a paraphrase of lyrics from the song "Fly Me to the Moon".
-On October 5, a memorial mass for Simmons was held at St. Louis Cathedral in New Orleans, Louisiana.
+On July 20, one week after his death, Simmons's team shared a final social media post, a paraphrase of lyrics from the song "Fly Me to the Moon".
+On August 21, in a report given to Simmons's brother Lenny, the Los Angeles County Coroner's office confirmed that Simmons had died of complications of the previous day's fall, among others, and that heart disease was a contributing factor; no unprescribed drugs had been in his system when he died.